HMS Holdings: Acquisitions

+In March 2017, Eliza Corporation, a SaaS health engagement platform, was acquired for $170 million.
+In September 2016, the company purchased Essette.

+In 2019, the company acquired Accent for a reported $155 million.

 Awards

-In February 2014, HMS Holdings’ Chief Security Officer Scott Pettigrew won the CSO Compass Awards by CSO magazine.
-Pettigrew has been working in Security for about twenty years and spent the last four years at HMS.
-He led the company’s first risk-based security program in 2010.In 2012 and 2013, HMS Holdings was included in the InformationWeek 500.In 2013, HMS Holdings was included on Modern Healthcare magazine's "Healthcare’s Hottest" list as one of the 40 fastest growing companies in healthcare.
+In 2012 and 2013, HMS Holdings was included in the InformationWeek 500.In 2013, HMS Holdings was included on Modern Healthcare magazine's "Healthcare’s Hottest" list as one of the 40 fastest growing companies in healthcare.